-Collingswood is one of a handful of New Jersey towns that’s designated as “dry.”
-That means liquor is not sold within the city limits, an old law courtesy the founding Quakers and Methodists.
-So when Anthony and Kathy Abate were able to bypass the laws that date back to prohibition and tap the kegs at Devil’s Creek Brewery, located within Collingswood’s dry borders, people were a little excited for opening day in May 2016.
+Collingswood is one of a handful of “dry” towns in NJ.
+That means liquor is not sold within the city limits, an old law courtesy of the founding Quakers and Methodists.
+So when Anthony and Kathy Abate were able to bypass the laws that date back to prohibition, and tap the kegs at Devil’s Creek Brewery, people were a little excited for opening day in May 2016.

 “We didn’t know whether we’d get to 12 people or 1,200 people.
 The line outside was completely ridiculous,” said Anthony as he walked outside to show that the line stretched to a far-off parking deck.
 “People were waiting in the pouring rain for three hours.
 It became four people out, four people in.
 Then it happened again the next weekend.”